Choctaw Indians in the 21st Century

 In the mid-1970s, many manufacturers were moving production to the South where the workforce was not heavily unionized.
 The tribe decided to take advantage of this trend, contacting several hundred potential manufacturers.
 The first to respond was Packard Electric, a division of General Motors.
 In 1979, the company opened a plant to make wiring harnesses for cars on the reservation.

 The availability of labor and tax incentives that included no property taxes and an employee tax credit enticed more businesses to the reservation.
 American Greetings opened a plant to hand-finish greeting cards.
 An automotive speaker plant, a direct-mail and printing operation, and a plastic-molding firm followed.
-Today, tribal businesses produce plastic cutlery for McDonald's and wiring components for Club Car, Inc., Caterpillar, and Ford Power Products, among others.
+By 2002, tribal businesses produced plastic cutlery for McDonald's and wiring components for Club Car, Inc., Caterpillar, and Ford Power Products, among others.

 National Indian Gaming Act